top of page

 Ideation and paper Edit

-Friendlyghost's journey of healing from personal trauma and understanding and navigting her autism within a controlled, safe online space serves as the foundation of our story.
+Friendlyghost's journey of healing from personal trauma and understanding and navigating her autism within a controlled, safe online space serves as the foundation of our story.
 Her perspectives on real and virtual body representation, virtual intimacy, and her lived experience with autism add depth and nuance to our narrative.

 As a team, we discussed the core strengths and potential weaknesses of the story, brainstorming ideas and drawing inspiration from museums, games, and films.